Kamsa: Birth and early life

-Kamsa was, in his previous birth, a demon called Kalanemi, who was slain by the god Vishnu.
+Kamsa was in his previous birth a demon called Kalanemi, who was slain by the god Vishnu.
 Kamsa is generally described as the son of the Yadava ruler, Ugrasena.
 However, some texts such as the Padma Purana state that Kamsa was not the biological son of Ugrasena.
-In this story, the wife of Ugrasena (named Padmavati in some texts) is seen by a supernatural being named Dramila, who transforms himself into the form of Ugrasena and inseminated her.
-Realizing that he was not Ugrasena, Padmavati curses Drumila to hell for his sin.
+In this story, the wife of Ugrasena (named Padmavati in some texts) is seen by a supernatural being named Dramila, who transforms himself into the form of Ugrasena and inseminates her.
+Realizing this duplicity, Padmavati curses Drumila to hell for his sin.
 She soon becomes pregnant with a son, whom she also curses be killed by a member of his family.
 After the son is born, Ugrasena adopts him and names him Kamsa.

 In childhood, Kamsa was trained by the other Yadavas, who were famous warriors, along with his eight brothers.
 Kamsa acquired Jarasandha's attention when the latter tried to invade Mathura.
 Kamsa single-handedly routed Jarasandha's army.
 The latter was impressed and made Kamsa his son-in-law.
 With Jarasandha's support, Kamsa became even more powerful.